 - Start your engine in the normal way.
-After starting, run it at about 2000 rpm for several minutes with the accelerator pedal lightly depressed. - Carefully disconnect the cables in the exact reverse order: the negative cable and then the positive cable. - Carefully dispose of the battery cover cloths-they may now contain sulfuric acid. - If removed, replace all the battery vent plugs.
+After starting, run it at about 2000 rpm for several minutes with the accelerator pedal lightly depressed. - 6.
+Carefully disconnect the cables in the exact reverse order: the negative cable and then the positive cable. - 7.
+Carefully dispose of the battery cover cloths-they may now contain sulfuric acid. - 8.
+If removed, replace all the battery vent plugs.

 If the cause of your battery discharging is not apparent (for example, lights left on), you should have it checked at your Toyota dealer.
+If the first start attempt is not successful...